Summer Financial Aid

 1. Example of a case in which summer hours are under reported:

 You reported on the Summer Aid Application that your enrollment will be eight credit hours for the summer sessions, but you actually enroll for twelve.
-Unless you notify Student Financial Aid, by revising the Summer Aid Application online, that you have additional hours, your summer aid will be calculated based on eight credit hours.
-Also, your aid will not disburse to your bursar account due to the mismatch in credits reported and actual credits taken.
+Unless you notify Student Financial Aid and Scholarships, by revising the Summer Aid Application online, that you have additional hours, your summer aid will be calculated based on eight credit hours.
+Also, your aid will not disburse to your student account due to the mismatch in credits reported and actual credits taken.

 2. Example of cases in which summer hours are over reported:

 Scenario A: You reported on the Summer Aid Application that your enrollment will be nine credit hours for the summer sessions, but you only enroll for six.
-Unless you notify Student Financial Aid, by revising the Summer Aid Application online, that you have reduced your hours, the summer aid will not disburse to your bursar account.
+Unless you notify Student Financial Aid and Scholarships, by revising the Summer Aid Application online, that you have reduced your hours, the summer aid will not disburse to your student account.